wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 #Forms {#chapter-forms}

-So far we have only presented data, in this chapter we will run through how to capture data through web forms.
-Django comes with some neat form handling functionality, making it a pretty straightforward process to gather information from users and send it back to your web application.
+So far we have only presented data from the models.
+In this chapter, we will run through how to capture data through web forms.
+Django comes with some neat form handling functionality, making it a pretty straightforward process to collect information from users and save it to the database via the models.
 According to [Django's documentation on forms](https://docs.djangoproject.com/en/1.9/topics/forms/), the form handling functionality allows you to: